pnp/blog/content/post/how-to-get-started-with-graph-explorer.md

 to permissions needed to execute this request:
 {{< image alt="modify-permissions.png" src="images/blog/how-to-get-started-with-graph-explorer/modify-permissions.png" >}}

-But the awesomeness of this tool doesn\'t stop here - we get ready-to-use code snippets in different languages to insert them into our applications:
+But the awesomeness of this tool doesn't stop here - we get ready-to-use code snippets in different languages to insert them into our applications:
 {{< image alt="code-snippet-js.png" src="images/blog/how-to-get-started-with-graph-explorer/code-snippet-js.png" >}}